NerdWallet has laid off 9 percent of its workforce this year

 NerdWallet, a personal finance company, laid off six people from its marketing team this week, TechCrunch learned and has since confirmed with NerdWallet.
 This latest round of layoffs means NerdWallet has cut nine percent of its workforce this year.

-Back in April, laid off over 40 people, which represented eight percent of NerdWallet’s staff.
+Back in April, NerdWallet laid off more than 40 people, which represented eight percent of their staff.
 As part of the changes in April, NerdWallet VP of growth Henry Hsu left the company and NerdWallet COO Dan Yoo moved into an advisory role.

 The layoffs this week were part of the reorganization that NerdWallet began in April, CEO Tim Chen told TechCrunch via email.